 My abuelos wanted their children to succeed and to be educated.
 They didn't want them held back in school or mistreated for not speaking English perfectly.
 This meant having to choose English over Spanish (and even the indigenous language my abuelo also spoke- he was trilingual).
 The result of all this was that the entire second generation of my Cervantes family became mostly monolingual, losing all Spanish fluency.
 None of my tios blame my abuelos for this.
 They know, just like I do, that my grandparents did what they had to do in that time and place to protect their children.

-I have many favorite memories of time spent with mis abuelos, but some of my most cherished memories are the ones from Sunday mornings in their home when they'd blast their beloved Mexican baladas from Chente, Lola or Pedro.
-They'd sing along, and I knew then they had sacrificed something important for us and it was my duty to get it back.
+I have many favorite memories of time spent with mis abuelos, but some of my most cherished memories are the ones from Sunday mornings in their home when they'd blast their beloved records from Chente, Lola or Pedro.
+They'd sing along word for word.
+I knew then they had sacrificed something important for us and it was my duty to get it back.

 My novel being published in Spanish fills me with hope.
 To me, it means maybe we're finally learning and pushing back against a society that favors English-speaking monolingualism instead of valuing and celebrating children growing up bilingual and multilingual.
 I know my abuelos would be so proud and happy about Frida, el misterio del anillo del pavo real y yo.